Louise Sneed Hill: Bulkeley Wells

 She met Bulkeley Wells (also seen as "Buckeley"), a polo-playing socialite, around 1914.
 He was a general in the Colorado National Guard and had mining interests in the state.
-They became involved in a love affair, which Crawford seemed to tolerate.
-The three of them often dined together and at times traveled together.
+They became involved in a complicated affair.
+Crawford and Bulkeley also had a close relationship.
+The three together were a “tight trio.”
+In his will, Crawford named Bulkeley an alternative executor to his wife and guardian to his children.
 Louise hung pictures of both men in the foyer of the mansion, Wells having the larger of the two pictures.
-The younger Wells was married with four children.
+The younger Wells was married with four children and the Hill children would vacation with the Wells family.
 His wife, Grace Livermore Wells, divorced him in 1918.
-As a result of the divorce, Wells lost $15 million in mining interests and the financing he received from his wife's family.
+After a series of bad financial investments, including losing $15 million dollars of investor Harry Payne Whitney’s funds, Wells continued to decline financially.

-Crawford Hill died in 1922, and Hill assumed that Wells would marry her, but he eloped with a woman from Nevada.
-Determined to "break him", she persuaded his remaining financial backer, Harry Payne Whitney, to withdraw his support.
+Crawford Hill died in 1922, and Hill rather assumed that Wells would stay by her side, but he eloped with a woman from Nevada.
 He lost his mining empire and gas and oil speculations.
 He gambled and lost the last of his money.
 He was on the verge of bankruptcy when he committed suicide in 1931.

 Later years

-She lived in the mansion until World War II when it became difficult to hire domestic servants.
-She sold it in 1942 and moved into a suite in the Brown Palace Hotel.
+She lived in the mansion until World War II when the upkeep of her home became difficult and she suffered from a stroke.
+Consequently, she moved into a suite in the Brown Palace Hotel.
 She led a quiet life until her death on May 28, 1955.
 She is buried at Fairmount Cemetery next to Crawford in the Hill family plot.
-After her death, there was no longer an interest in the flashy entertaining performed by Hill, nor the concept of society as Hill saw it.
-Local historian Caroline Bancroft said "There is no Society in Denver anymore".
+After her death, Local historian Caroline Bancroft said "There is no Society in Denver anymore".